 More precisely, your consumers are 2.57 times more likely to give your service a negative score.
 The key influencers chart lists Role in Org is consumer first in the list on the left.
 By selecting Role in Org is consumer, Power BI shows additional details in the right pane.
 The comparative effect of each role on the likelihood of a low rating is shown.

 - 14.93% of consumers give a low score.

 - On average, all other roles give a low score 5.78% of the time.

 - Consumers are 2.57 times more likely to give a low score compared to all other roles.
-See the difference between the green bar and the red dotted line.
+You can determine this by dividing the green bar by the red dotted line.

 Second single factor that influences the likelihood of a low rating

 The key influencers visual compares and ranks factors from many different variables.
 The second influencer has nothing to do with Role in Org.
 Select the second influencer in the list, which is Theme is usability.